top of page

 "My migraine group referred me to Christine.
 Now I see why everyone goes to her.
 My migraines have drastically reduced.”

-Dots Wellness, founded by Christine Boudreau, LPC, AFMCP, is a functional medicine and psychotherapy practice specializing in root-cause treatment for chronic illness, gut-brain health, OCD, anxiety, and more.
-We provide in-person visits at our Frisco office in Hall Park at 2591 Dallas Parkway, Suite 300, Frisco, Texas 75034 and virtual telehealth across Texas and the United States.
+Dots Wellness, founded by Christine Boudreau, LPC, AFMCP, is a functional medicine and integrative psychotherapy clinic specializing in complex, chronic gut-brain & pain cases.
+She uses root-cause treatment for chronic illness, gut-brain health, migraine, fibromyalgia, & more.
+She provides in-person visits at her Frisco office in Hall Park at 2591 Dallas Parkway, Suite 300, Frisco, Texas 75034 and virtual telehealth across the United States.
+Dots Wellness serves the Frisco, Plano, Allen, McKinney, and Dallas area.

 Headquarters at Hall Park at 2591 Dallas Parkway #300 Frisco TX 75034.